yt-project/yt/doc/source/visualizing/callbacks.rst

 .. _annotate-clear:

-Clear Annotations (Some or All)
+Clear Callbacks (Some or All)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. function:: annotate_clear(index=None)

-    This function will clear previous annotations to the plot.
-If
+    This function will clear previous annotations (callbacks) in the plot.
-    no index is provided, it will clear all annotations to the plot.
+    If no index is provided, it will clear all annotations to the plot.
     If an index is provided, it will clear only the Nth annotation
     to the plot.
 Note that the index goes from 0..N, and you can
     specify the index of the last added annotation as -1.